 Chief Justice Robert also argued in his Dissent that the U.S. Constitution nowhere speaks about marriage, that it’s a stretch to link it to the 14th amendment, that it has been an issue reserved to the states, and that judicial fiat cuts short public discussion and legislative deliberation.
 These are valid points that can and will be debated.
 In the light of that possibility, I disagree with the Chief Justice that this decision by “five lawyers” manages to effectively shut down what has been a lively debate on this issue.
 As Roe v.
 Wade did not shut down debate about abortion, so Obergefell v.
 Hodges will not shut down debate about same-sex marriage.

-The force of political correctness will undoubtedly curtail open discussion in corporations and universities, as it already has, but not in the churches or the public square.
 The Court cannot put a restraint on the free exercise of religion or public speech, and so far it has shown no inclination to do so.
 Preachers and politicians will not be muzzled.
 In fact, Justice Kennedy referenced the guarantee of freedom of religion in the Constitution in the majority decision (as did Chief Justice Roberts in his Dissent).